unrealwork/atsd-use-cases/how-to/shared/import-entity-group.md

 ![](./images/entity-group1.png)

-Entity Groups provide a way to organize similar entities into logical collections that can be operated on as aggregates when managing user permissions, filtering data, calculating statistics, etc.
+Entity Groups provide a way to organize similar entities into logical collections so these groups may be operated upon as aggregates by a user when managing permissions, filtering data, calculating statistics, etc.

-For more information on entity groups, see the [documentation](https://axibase.com/docs/atsd/configuration/entity_groups.html).
+For more information on entity groups, see the [ATSD Documentation](https://axibase.com/docs/atsd/configuration/entity_groups.html).

 Follow this procedure to import an Entity Group definition to your local ATSD instance.